 © RORC/Arthur Daniel

-Founder of Infiniti Yachts, Gordon Kay, took the opportunity to spend some time on board as part of a product development assessment and pronounced his satisfaction with the boat, “No matter what the weather threw at her she was always quick, manageable and sea kindly.
+Founder of Infiniti Yachts, Gordon Kay, took the opportunity to spend some time on board as part of a product development assessment and pronounced his satisfaction with the yacht, “No matter what the weather threw at her she was always quick, manageable and sea kindly.
 You become used to speeds in the high teens and into the twenties, with minimal heel, but it never becomes boring!
-It was very encouraging to see the boat match or exceed our expectations in such a tough environment.”
+It was very encouraging to see the yacht match or exceed our expectations in such a tough environment.”